sadielbartholomew/cylc/doc/src/user-guide/suite-configuration.rst

 workflow will be visible at all times as the suite runs.

 .. todo::
-   sub-figure add-in.
+   Create sub-figures if possible: for now hacked as separate figures with link to first, and caption on final, displayed figure.

 .. _fig-eg2:

 .. figure:: ../graphics/png/orig/eg2-static.png
    :align: center

 .. figure:: ../graphics/png/orig/eg2-dynamic.png
    :align: center

    Parameterized (top) and cycling (bottom) versions of the same workflow.
 The first three cycle points are shown in the cycling case.
 The parameterized case does not have "cycle points".

 Here's a yearly-cycling suite with four parameterized chunks in each cycle
 point: